noncesense-research-lab/archival_network/README.md

 The Noncesense archival network employs custom daemons that collect unique empricial data for research purposes, currently deployed on the Monero and Loki networks.

+The archival network is a FOSS product of [#noncesense-research-lab](https://www.irccloud.com/invite?channel=%23noncesense-research-lab&hostname=chat.freenode.net&port=6697&ssl=1).
+Feel free to pop into NRL's front lobby on Freenode at #noncesense-research-lab, or on Discord at [https://discord.gg/WC3gRE](https://discord.gg/WC3gRE).
+We look forward to your contributions and ideas.

 ## Contributors
 Archival daemon development: [NeptuneResearch](https://github.com/neptuneresearch)